Notion

 Key Features

-• Full-text search across content to quickly find pages and references
+• Full-text search across books, chapters, and pages

 Use Cases

-• Internal team knowledge base for SOPs, runbooks, onboarding, and troubleshooting guides
+• Internal team knowledge base and operational runbooks

 Limitations and Considerations